jidongbsu/cs452-system-call/README.md

 ## Important notes

 You MUST build against the kernel version (3.10.0-957.el7.x86_64) installed on the cs452 VM.
-You will need to use root in this project is to load and unload the drivers.
+You will need to use root in this project is to load and unload the kernel module.

 # Specification